 Osteoarthritis (OA) is a progressive, degenerative disease of the joints.
-Although dramatically under-recognized, it is actually one of the most common chronic diseases of cats.
-It is estimated that more than 90% of cats over 10 years of age have radiographic evidence of OA.
+Although dramatically under-recognized, it is one of the most common chronic diseases of cats.
+It is estimated that more than 90% of cats over ten years of age have radiographic evidence of OA.

 What causes osteoarthritis?

 The contributing causes of OA are many and varied.
 Some genetic abnormalities can prevent joints from developing normally.
-OA can also result from a traumatic injury to a joint (for instance, in a cat that has fallen out of a tree or been hit by a car).
+OA can also result from a traumatic injury to a joint (e.g., in a cat that has fallen out of a tree or been hit by a car).

-Being overweight or obese increases the risk of OA in cats.
-The joints of an overweight or obese cat are subjected to repetitive overloading, that over time contributes to the initiation and progression of OA and the degenerative, painful processes associated with it.
+Cats who are overweight or obese have an increased risk of OA.
+The joints of an overweight or obese cat are subjected to repetitive overloading, which over time, contributes to the initiation and progression of OA and its degenerative, painful processes.

 What can I do to help my cat with OA?

 Your veterinarian is the best source for a comprehensive OA management plan.
-Certainly, if your cat is overweight or obese, that is where to start, but there is much more that can be done to help support the joints of a cat with OA.
-In addition to diet modifications, exercise, weight loss, and nonsteroidal anti-inflammatory drugs (NSAIDs), management strategies for OA may include a disease-modifying osteoarthritis drug (DMOAD).
+If your cat is overweight or obese, that is where to start, but there is much more that can be done to help support the joints of a cat with OA.
+In addition to diet modifications, exercise, weight loss, nonsteroidal anti-inflammatory drugs (NSAIDs), and anti-nerve growth factor antibody treatment (Solensia®), management strategies for OA may include a disease-modifying osteoarthritis drug (DMOAD).

 What is a DMOAD?

 A DMOAD is a medication that can slow or alter the progression of OA.
-One of the DMOADs commonly used in cats with OA is an injectable medication containing the active ingredient polysulfated glycosaminoglygan, or PSGAG (brand names: Adequan® and Cartrophen®).
+One of the DMOADs commonly used in cats with OA is an injectable medication containing the active ingredient polysulfated glycosaminoglycan, or PSGAG (Adequan® and Cartrophen®).

 "A DMOAD is a medication that can slow or alter the progression of OA."

-The U.S. Food and Drug Administration (FDA) approval for PSGAG specifies a total of 12 injections given into a muscle over an 8-week period in dogs with OA; however, PSGAG has also been shown to be safe for use in cats.
+The U.S. Food and Drug Administration (FDA) approval for PSGAG specifies 12 injections given into a muscle over eight weeks in dogs with OA; however, PSGAG has also been shown to be safe for cats.
 In addition, studies have shown that injecting under the skin results in the same distribution of PSGAG to the joints as injections into a muscle.
 These subcutaneous injections are much less painful for cats and much easier to give.
-Most veterinarians teach their clients to give PSGAG injections under the skin at home (just like giving insulin, but much less frequent).
+Most veterinarians teach their clients to give PSGAG injections under the skin at home (just like giving insulin but much less frequently).

-Although the original FDA label for PSGAG in dogs specifies an 8-week treatment period, OA is unfortunately never cured; it is only managed.
+Although the original FDA label for PSGAG in dogs specifies an eight-week treatment period, OA is unfortunately never cured; it is only managed.
 For this reason, most veterinarians recognize the need for ongoing joint support in cats with OA.
-The use of PSGAG for ongoing support in cats is off label or extra-label.
-Many drugs are commonly prescribed for off label use in veterinary medicine.
+The use of PSGAG for ongoing support in cats is off-label.
+Many drugs are commonly prescribed for off-label use in veterinary medicine.
 Your veterinarian will carefully weigh the pros and cons of ongoing treatment and will discuss the treatment strategy for your cat with you.